liuhc8/Aperture/README.md

 * **Memory** Typically, Aperture needs 40GB in index building and 30GB in SV calling for human genome (hg19 or hg38).
 The exact requirement depends on many factors including reference genome, sequencing depth, cfDNA insert size and sample quality.

 # Running
-Aperture takes a Aperture index and a set of ctDNA read files and outputs SV results in VCF format.
+Aperture takes a Aperture index and a set of cfDNA read files and outputs SV results in VCF format.
 Pre-compiled binaries are available at <https://github.com/i8q8r9/Aperture/releases>.

 ## Building an Aperture index